 It was good to finally eat healthy meals and sleep in a safe bed.
 But most of all, I listened to the Lord and let Him, the counselors and the chaplains help me face my selfishness and learn to live for others.
 I’m already teaching my granddaughter about Jesus, and I also serve as a big brother to a student here.
 I’m now planning to go into drug and alcohol counseling – I have so much compassion for people now.

 I’m so thankful for the Bay Area Rescue Mission and supporters like you for showing me the Lord and changing my life.

-To read our most recent issue of Bay Area Hope, click here.
+To read this issue of Bay Area Hope, click here.

-Garth’s story of hope and healing is inspiring.
-Our long-term discipleship programs exist to help other people in the Bay Area find healing.
+Keith’s story of hope and healing is inspiring.
+Our long-term recovery programs exist to help other men and women find healing.
 Will you help provide this help to others?